Shell by Example: Printf POSIX + Bash

 printf " Octal (101 = A): \101\n"

-Store printf output in variable:
+Store printf output in a variable.

 result=$(printf "Value: %05d" 42)